-If you have any queries about this topic, please contact Harry Rudolf or any member of the Property team.
-For more information about our legals services for start-ups and new businesses, please click here.
+If you have any queries about this topic, please contact our Property team.
+For more information about our legal services for start-ups and new businesses, please click here.

 If you aren’t receiving our legal updates directly to your mailbox, please sign up now